40 Native Ohio Wildflowers and Plants

 23) Purple Joe Pye Weed

-Purple Joe Pye Weed are beautiful native Ohio flowers
+Purple Joe Pye Weed flowers growing natively in Ohio

 Purple Joe Pye weed is a herbaceous perennial from the daisy family.
 Purple Joe Pye weed is native to central and eastern parts of North America.